Utkinton: Community

 Agriculture remains the primary use of land in the civil parish, although there has been an expansion in housebuilding since the mid-twentieth century.
 Thirty new houses were constructed in North Brook Road during the 1970s - the largest development in Utkinton to date.

 Amenities within the community include Utkinton St. Paul's Church of England Primary School and a village hall.
 Rose Farm is a mixed livestock farm, with an on-site shop, cafe and garden centre.
 The former Methodist Church had been converted into a private residence by 2015.

 Landmarks

 Utkinton Hall is a designated Grade I listed building, constructed using sandstone, with the oldest parts of the structure dating back to medieval times.

 The Bailiff's House is a three-storeyed seventeenth century building, also built with sandstone.
 It was extensively renovated in the late twentieth century and is a Grade II listed building.

 A war memorial, consisting of a wooden calvary on a stone base in a small garden, is located in the east of the village at the junction of John Street and Quarry Bank.
 This commemorates the villagers who died fighting in World War I and World War II, which claimed seven servicemen and one serviceman from the village respectively.
+Several memorial services have taken place since its erection, many of which included children from the now closed primary school.